Facing Financial Difficulty.

 - Get back to us quickly if we try to contact you to discuss your mortgage.

-If you have fallen behind with your payments - we'll do the following;
+If you've fallen behind with your payments - we'll do the following;

-- If you’d like us to, we can talk to an agency which gives debt advice, for example Citizens Advice, Step Change Debt Charity or National Debtline.
+- If you’d rather not speak to us directly, you can ask us to talk to a friend or family member you trust.
+We can also talk to an agency which gives debt advice, for example Citizens Advice, Step Change Debt Charity or National Debtline.

 - Attempt to arrange an affordable payment plan to repay arrears with you, taking both your interests and our responsibilities as the lender into account.